What You Need To Know About The New Documents On The 2016 Trump Tower Meeting

 President Trump, Trump Jr. and everyone else in the campaign denies there was any such conspiracy with the active measures the Russian government continued waging against the election.
 The House intelligence committee's Republican majority has cleared Trump's campaign of any wrongdoing.

 There were, however, continued contacts between people in Trump world and Russian officials.
-Manafort's longstanding relationships with powerful Ukrainians, and through them powerful Russians, eventually were his undoing as campaign chairman.
+Manafort's long-standing relationships with powerful Ukrainians, and through them powerful Russians, eventually were his undoing as campaign chairman.

 Then-Sen. Jeff Sessions met with Russia's then-ambassador to the United States.
 A junior foreign policy adviser, Carter Page, traveled to Moscow twice as the year wore on.
 And Kushner and Flynn met or communicated with Russian officials after Election Day as well.